RSS

 en hij heeft met nog nooit in de steek gelaten

-binnenkort zal ik hier ook de trotse eigenaar van worden smile
+binnenkort zal ik hier ook de trotse eigenaar van worden Winking my eye

-Dit is iets om op te kwijlen. smile Wil hem graag eens testen!
+Dit is iets om op te kwijlen.
+Happy, laughing Wil hem graag eens testen!

 Wat is het verschil tussen de Japanse DJM800 en e normale :S?
 Sprak een dealer die alleen Japanse op voorraad had maar het zei mij niets!